-I started programming in the 1990s and have over a decade of industry experience in software engineering, application security, cybersecurity architecture and automation with enterprise-level companies.
+I started programming in the 1990s and have over 15 years of of industry experience including software engineering, application security, cybersecurity architecture and automation with enterprise-level companies.

 I am the webmaster of DevDungeon, a blog and virtual hackerspace community.
 I have spoken at tech conferences like GopherCon and have a book titled Security with Go published by Packt Publishing.

-My passion is to constantly learn and teach others in topics like free software, programming, cybersecurity, and philosophy.
+My passion is to teach others in the most efficient and practical way possible on topics like free software, programming, cybersecurity, and philosophy.